mitchspano/apex-trigger-actions-framework/README.md

 ## Bypass Mechanisms

-You can also bypass execution on either an entire sObject, or for a specific action.
+The framework provides standardized bypass mechanisms to control execution on either an entire sObject, or for a specific action.

-### Bypass from Setup Menu
+### Bypass Execution Globally

 To bypass from the setup menu, simply navigate to the sObject Trigger Setting or Trigger Action metadata record you are interested in and check the Bypass Execution checkbox.